iobis/mwhs-data-mobilization/README.md

 | Scientific name identifier | Identifier for the scientific name, preferably a full [WoRMS](https://www.marinespecies.org/) LSID | http://rs.tdwg.org/dwc/terms/scientificNameID              |
 | References                 | Bibliographic references associated with the occurrence (pipe separated).                                           | http://rs.tdwg.org/dwc/terms/associatedReferences          |

+For additional fields, see the [OBIS manual](https://manual.obis.org/data_standards.html) or the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).

 ## How to
 ### Add a data source

 - Create a folder in [datasets](tree/master/datasets) with a descriptive name (all lowercase with underscores).
 Upload any data files or documents into that folder.
 - Create an issue in (Issues)[issues] with a description of the dataset and a link to the folder created above.
-Describe any issues with data quality or missing data elements.
+Describe any issues with data quality or missing data elements, and add any other information that may be relevant for data processing.